radish-es/casebook-property/content/cases/mariner.md

 short: Mariner
 reporter: 1999 NSCA 98 (CanLII)
 year: 1999
 facts: Mariner's land was classed as a beach, which involved numerous restrictions, and meant ministerial permission was necessary to construct a dwelling.
-The Minister refused to grant permission for the claimant to build a home
+The Minister refused to grant permission for the claimant to build a home.
-issue: Whether this constituted de facto expropriation
+issue: Whether this constituted de facto expropriation.
-held: For defendant;
-De facto expropriation is not made out because Mariner did not lose all reasonable usess of the land, and Nova Scotia did not acquire a beneficial interest in land
+held: For defendant.
+De facto expropriation is not made out because Mariner did not lose all reasonable usess of the land, and Nova Scotia did not acquire a beneficial interest in land.
 public: true
 sources:
   - source_name: CanLII